Doug Argue: 56th Venice Biennale

 In 2015, during the Venice Biennale he exhibited Scattered Rhymes in the Palazzo Contarini Dal Zaffo on the Grand Canal.

 Special project (2018)

 Footfalls Echo in the Memory, an oil painting by Doug Argue completed in 2018, began with his reversed copy of Picasso's 1907 Les Demoiselles d'Avignon.
 He then layered the modern masterwork with a blizzard of torqued and twisted letters.
 The painting (99 in. x 95 in.) was first shown at Marc Straus Gallery in New York City in 2018.

 In 2018, his work Footfalls Echo in Memory (2017), a re-visitation of Picasso's Les Demoiselles d'Avignon, was both the source for choreography and part of the scenography for News of the World, a dance show performed by ODC/Dance.

-Publications
+Publications and critical reception

+In 2020, Argue’s survey monograph Doug Argue: Letters to the Future was published by Skira (Milan).
+The book includes essays and interviews by critics and curators, including Elizabeth Armstrong and Claude Peck, and documents several decades of the artist’s work.

+Armstrong, writing for Argue’s museum survey, emphasized the continuity between his early expressionist paintings and later modernist works, describing a persistent engagement with scale, physicality, and historical reference.

+Argue has also been the subject of critical essays by Donald Kuspit, as well as coverage in international art publications, including The Art Newspaper.

+Personal life

+Argue lives and works in New York City.
+He has one son, Mattison LeMieux from a previous relationship.
+He was formerly married to landscape architect Mary Margaret Jones; the couple divorced in 2020.

+Selected bibliography

 Doug Argue: Letters to the Future, published by Skira in 2020, contains essays, a poem by Ocean Vuong, an interview with the artist and 175 color plates of Argue's work from the 1980s to 2019.